PangolinMode/forty-jekyll-theme/landing.md

 					<h3>Karma (HBO Max)</h3>
 				</header>
 				<p>Karma is a kid's competiton show with surprisingly deep themes for the genre.
 So while we gave a lot of energy to promoting all the drama and uplifting messaging before debut, we knew we also needed to remind people that life is FUN at the end of the day.
 Using sounds from the show, we created a release day mashup that highlighted the light-hearted side of the show.  <br />
-				Results: Host Michelle Khare shared this rhythmic mashup unprompted to her six-figure audience with irresistible adoration.
+				<b>Results:</b> Host Michelle Khare shared this rhythmic mashup unprompted to her six-figure audience with irresistible adoration.
 People were clamoring for a full song!
 				</p>
 				<ul class="actions">
 					<li><a href="https://www.instagram.com/p/CBq23GmJC9o/" class="button">Watch the video</a></li>